 The lesson from the above exercise is that breaking up into many pieces increases the impact probability.
 On the other hand, however, the consequence of impact from any of many pieces is much less than the consequence of impact of a single intact stage and payload, with a potential ensuing explosion.

-3. Determination of risk to an asset with catastrophic potential and/or people from the failure of vehicle during powered flight (downrange beyond the launch area)
+3. Determination of risk to an critical infrastructure asset and/or people from the failure of vehicle during powered flight (downrange beyond the launch area)

 Downrange risks can be computed with the corridor model suggested in section 4.8.8.
 This model operates, like the jettisoned stage model, with separate impact probability computations in the downrange and crossrange directions.
 Like the former, the crossrange uncertainty is represented by a normal distribution.
 However, in the downrange direction, the distribution is represented by selecting an interval of distance along the locus of the IIP and computing the probability that the vehicle will fail during the time that the IIP is within the interval.
 In this model, the interval distance is the square root of the area of a particular population centre.
 The crossrange impact probability is calculated using the distances from the mean path of the IIP to the inner and outer edges of the population centre.
 The population centre is usually assumed to be square for convenience of computation.